 Why study at Bond University

 - Supervised by outstanding academics with specialist knowledge.

 About the program

 The Master of Laws (Research) is a higher degree by research program awarded for completion of a 50,000 word thesis.
-The thesis represents a substantial and original contribution to the knowledge or understanding of an aspect of law and demonstrates the capacity of the student to carry out independent research at an appropriate level.
+The thesis demonstrates the student's ability to research, analyse and apply information and concepts to a body of legal knowledge or practice.

 |Duration||6 semesters (2 years)|